meinside/gmn/README.md

 If the given prompt includes URLs, it can also fetch the contents of the URLs and use them to generate text.

-With a few more flags, it can also generate images along with the text.
+With a few more flags, it can also generate images or speeches.

 Additionally, it can cache, list, and delete contexts for later use.